CUSTOMER COMPLAINT PROCESS – FINANCIAL PRODUCTS

 If you give us information on behalf of someone else, you confirm that the other person has appointed you to act on his/her behalf and has agreed that you can:

-• give consent on his/her behalf to the processing of his/her personal data;
+• Give consent on his/her behalf to the processing of his/her personal data;

-• receive on his/her behalf any data protection notices; and
+• Receive on his/her behalf any data protection notices; and

-• give consent to the transfer of his/her personal data abroad.
+• Give consent to the transfer of his/her personal data abroad.

 Sensitive personal information